operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/reference/scaffolding.md

     This is the default value if the `WATCH_NAMESPACE` environment variable is not set.
 It is especially useful for watching cluster-scoped resources.

-  - '&lt;foo&gt;': The operator will watch the namespace named '&lt;foo&gt;'.
+  - `foo`: The operator will watch the namespace named `foo`.
-    This is the setting you will use if you are operating a namespaced resource which is deployed into a namespace different from the one your operator is running in.
+    This is the setting you will use if you are operating a namespaced resource which is deployed into a specific namespace.

-  - '&lt;foo&gt;,&lt;bar&gt;': The operator checks the value of the environment variable and realizes that it is a comma-separated list.
-This means the operator is about to watch more than one namespace, as listed in the string value.
+  - `foo,bar`: The operator checks the value of the environment variable and realizes that it is a comma-separated list.
+This means the operator will watch for resources in each of the listed namespaces.

-- `POD_NAME` (**Deprecated**): The name of the operator Pod.
-This was used for leader election among multiple operator instanes.

-- `OPERATOR_NAME` (**Deprecated**): The name of the operator.
-Similar to the `POD_NAME`,  this was used for leader election among operator instances.

 - `ANSIBLE_DEBUG_LOGS`: A boolean value for toggling the Ansible output during reconciliation.
 When set to True, the operator dumps the Ansible result into